muttaqi/ChromeDB/README.md

 # Using GCP Datastore

 ChromeDB is compatible with any RESTful database API.
-An experimental backend for GCP's Datastore and Firestore have been implemented, and can be used by calling the following before retrieving a collection:
+Experimental backends for GCP's Datastore and Firestore have been implemented, and uses local chrome storage to cache queries.
+This feature can be used by calling the following before retrieving a collection:

 ```javascript
 client.useDatastore(projectID, accessToken);